AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

 ### `lidar_camera_fusion_node`

 This node fuses lidar point cloud data onto the camera image frame and overlays the points within detected object bounding boxes onto the image.
+Also, publishing the points within the bounding box as point cloud points.

 #### Subscribed Topics: